williac0374/level_ed/README.md

-# Level Editor - Drag and Drop Game Maker
+# Level_Ed - Drag and Drop Game Maker

 ## Overview
 Level_Ed is a JavaScript-based game editor that allows users to create levels by dragging and dropping tiles and objects.
 It features an integrated CodeMirror-based IDE for scripting object behaviors.